 1. Disability Statement

 For McMinnville: Students with disabilities are protected by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
-If you are a student with a disability and feel you may require academic accommodations please contact Jennifer Gossett, Learning Support Services Coordinator (LSS), as early as possible to request accommodation for your disability.
+If you are a student with a disability and feel you may require academic accommodations please contact Learning Support Services (LSS), as early as possible to request accommodation for your disability.
 The timeliness of your request will allow LSS to promptly arrange the details of your support.
-LSS is located in Walker Hall, Room 126 (503-883-2562).
+LSS is temporarily located in Malthus Hall, Room 3 (503-883-2562), and will relocate to Melrose Hall 020 during the semester.
+We will email notification to all students and faculty when this occurs.
 We also encourage students to communicate with faculty about their accommodations.

 For Portland and DCE: Students with disabilities are protected by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 If you are a student with a disability and feel you may require academic accommodations contact Cheri White, Program Director of Learning Support Services (LSS), as early as possible to request accommodation for your disability.
 The timeliness of your request will allow LSS to promptly arrange the details of your support.
 LSS is located in Loveridge Hall, Room 24, (503-413-8219).
 We also encourage students to communicate with faculty about their accommodations.